sde-gui/libmypath/README.md

 * FreeBSD
 * NetBSD

-May work for other Unix-like systems as weel.
+May work for other Unix-like systems as well.

 More systems will probably be tested in the future.